eltaline/bulk/README.md

 To use it, create a `PSLDel` or `MSLDel` instance with:

 - your `PDO` connection object
+- the number of inserts to perform per bulk query
 - the name of your table
-- the number of deletes to perform per bulk query
 - the name of the column or columns for where statement

 #### Examples